-Researchers describe how breast cancer cells acquire drug resistanceMay 7th, 2013 in Cancer /
+Researchers describe how breast cancer cells acquire drug resistanceMay 7, 2013 in Medicine & Health / Cancer

 A seven-year quest to understand how breast cancer cells resist treatment with the targeted therapy lapatinib has revealed a previously unknown molecular network that regulates cell death.
 The discovery provides new avenues to overcome drug resistance, according to researchers at Duke Cancer Institute.